szjani/predaddy/src/predaddy/domain/README.md

 $commandBus->post(new Increment($aggregateId->value()));
 ```

-### EventStore
+### EventStores and Repositories

-There is one builtin `EventStore` implementation: `DoctrineOrmEventStore`.
-It uses 3 entities for storing aggregates, events and snapshots.
-You have to create database tables from these entities, `doctrine.php` CLI tool can be used for it.
+You can find memory based implementations under `inmemory` directory, which might be useful for testing purposes.
+If you would like to use predaddy with Doctrine ORM,
+take a look at [predaddy-doctrine-orm](https://github.com/szjani/predaddy-doctrine-orm) component.
+It provides `DoctrineOrmEventStore` and `DoctrineAggregateRootRepository`.

 #### Serialization

-You can specify how your objects (snapshots and events) should be serialized with a `Serializer` object which can be passed as a constructor parameter.
+You can specify how your objects (snapshots and events) should be serialized in the event store.
+There are some serializer strategies in `serializer`.
-`DoctrineOrmEventStore` uses simple PHP serialization by default, but there are two other implementations: `ReflectionSerializer` and `JmsSerializer`.
-There are some XML config files for the latter one in the `/src/resources/jms` directory which can be used to configure it.
+In order to properly configure `JmsSerializer`, use the XML config files located under `/src/resources/jms` directory.